todogroup/ospology/whitepapers/business-value/glossary.md

 - Open Source (OS): Software that is published under a license approved by the Open Source Initiative (OSI).
 - Open Source Program Office (OSPO): A dedicated team inside an organization that is responsible for setting policies and strategy to govern the organization's relationship with open source.
 - Pull request (PR): A request to change or add a file to a repository in a code collaboration platform, usually GitHub or GitLab.
+- Open Source Project:
+- Repository:
+- User:
+- Contributor:
+- Maintainer:
+- License:
+- Steering committee:
+- Working group:
+- Free software:
+- Copyleft license:
+- Permissive license:
+- Contributor agreement:

 # The Acronyms
 - OS - Open Source.